 PLEASE READ THE ENTIRETY OF THE TEXT BELOW AS THIS IS IMPORTANT INFORMATION FOR YOUR ENTRY INTO IRAN

 To apply for an Iran visa, all nationalities must present an official Iran Authorization Number/Visa Grant Number.

-If you have booked the tour within 90 days of the start date, you must complete this Authorization Number/Visa Grant Number application at the time of booking.
-You will receive the Authorization Number/Visa Grant Number approximately 15 days before the start of your tour.
+If you have booked the tour within 90 days of the start date, you must complete this Authorization Number/Visa Approval Number application at the time of booking.

 At time of writing, the below documents will be needed to obtain your visa (however, we do advise you confirm this with your nearest Embassy):